 Money and prices in Montreal

 How about the prices?
 Montreal is the third most expensive city in Canada after Vancouver and Toronto.
-The hotels and the food are quite pricey, but yet not so expensive as in the latter cities.
-If you book your accommodation in advance you can find a decent price, the restaurants were also some of the cheapest of what I have seen in the country.
+The hotels and the food are quite pricey, yet not as expensive as in the latter cities.
+If you book your accommodation in advance, you can find a decent price.
+The restaurants were also some of the cheapest from what I have seen in the country.

 Before we even start talking about approximate prices in Montreal, I want you to know one thing – in Canada, just like in the US, the price that is displayed is most probably not the final price.
-You will need to add about 13-15% to get to the final price.
-This will not be surprising to Americans, but it can come as a shock for other people.
-You can use this calculator to see the tax for each state.
+You will need to add about 13-15% for tax to get to the final cost.
+This will not be surprising to Americans, but it can come as a shock to other people.
+You can use this calculator to see the tax for each province.
 I noticed that it is the lowest in Alberta (5%) and the highest in Quebec (15%).

-Below are approximate prices (in CAD, after tax, without tips if applicable):
+Below are approximate prices (in CAD, including tax, without tips if applicable):

 - A meal in an inexpensive restaurant for 1 person – 15 CAD

 - Dinner for 2 in a restaurant – 60 CAD